|Dr Chris Steele MBE, GBSS Patron

-- Those women found to be carrying GBS, as well as those with risk factors that put their babies at higher risk of developing GBS infection, to be offered intravenous antibiotics in labour.
+- Women found to be carrying group B Strep, plus those with other risk factors that mean their babies are at raised risk of developing GBS infection, to be offered intravenous antibiotics in labour.

 Group B Strep Support (GBSS) is a UK charity, founded in 1996.
 Our three main aims are to: